ffakenz/schema-validator/README.md

 ## Demo
 Give the [demo](./docs/demo.md) a test drive!

-### API docs
+## API docs
 Run the server and next, fire up swagger-ui by using using the [docker-compose.yaml](./docker/docker-compose.yml)
 ```sh
 $ .docker-compose run swagger
 ```
 It will automatically pick up and load the [openapi.yaml](./docker/openapi.yaml) file.
-Now you can give the demo a test drive with it.
+Now you can give the demo a test drive using it.

-To check the OpenApi docs are well formed you have to install and run `dredd` as following:
+To check the OpenApi docs are valid and well formed you can to install and run [dredd](https://dredd.org/en/latest/) as following:
 ```shell
 $ npm install -g dredd

 $ dredd openapi.yaml localhost:9090 --dry-run
 ```

 > [wip] Generate OpenApi docs by calling the swagger endpoint at:
-    - `/docs/schema-validator.yaml`
+> - `/docs/schema-validator.yaml`
-    - `/docs/health.yaml`
+> - `/docs/health.yaml`